josephwarrior/java_StudentInfoSystem/README.md

 # What I Learned
-<br/>-Developed graphical interface and the backend code to process the info entered or requested through it
+-Developed graphical interface and the backend code to process the info entered or requested through it
 <br/>-Integrated java, oop and the file management system to provide a simple way to store info.

 # How it works